liferay/liferay-blade-samples/README.md

 > The Bndtools configuration project

-* `/bndtools/sample.bundle.bndtools.blueprint`
+* `/bndtools/blade.portlet.blueprint`

 > A bndtools project which uses Blueprint for registering a portlet.

-* `/bndtools/sample.bundle.bndtools.ds`
+* `/bndtools/blade.portlet.ds`

 > A bndtools project which uses the DS (Declarative Services) for registering a portlet.

-* `/bndtools/sample.bundle.bndtools.osgiapi`
+* `/bndtools/blade.portlet.osgiapi`

 >A bndtools project which uses the raw OSGI APIs for registering a portlet.

+Other projects' description will come soon.

 # Integration Points
 The following are the list of Liferay Integration points that are demonstrated as part of these projects,

 - [x] javax.portlet.Portlet
 - [x] com.liferay.portal.kernel.portlet.bridges.mvc.ActionCommand
-	  The project `sample.bundle.bndtools.ip.actioncommand` demonstrates this integation point.
+	  The project `blade.portlet.actioncommand` demonstrates this integration point.
 It integrates the action command named `greet` with portlet `greeter`.

 	  __NOTE:__ To see how this example works, a portlet plugin with a portlet named **greeter** (javax.portlet.name='greeter') is to be deployed.
 The command adds a key `greeting_message` to Liferay SessionMessages, along with a session attribute `GREETER_MESSAGE`.
-You can independently deploy the bundle `sample.bundle.bndtools.ip.actioncommand` a.k.a refresh the bundle without the need to redeploy the Portlet plugin.
+You can independently deploy the bundle `blade.portlet.actioncommand` a.k.a refresh the bundle without the need to redeploy the Portlet plugin.

-- [ ] java.util.ResourceBundle
+The rest will come soon.

 # License
 [License](/LICENSE.txt)